 - They are impatient as a result of the speed of technology and the internet, which provides immediate input and satisfaction.

 - They are skeptical because of fallible role models, corruption in society and the questionable morality in society in general.

-- They are abrupt, blatant and often rude, the result of their elevated need of self-expression, also because of a lack of interpersonal relationships with “real” people, as apposed to 'people' in the cyber world e.g. in chat rooms, the web etc.
+- They are abrupt, blatant and often rude, the result of their elevated need of self-expression, also because of a lack of interpersonal relationships with “real” people, as opposed to "people" in the cyber world e.g. in chat rooms, the web etc.

-- They are extremely image conscious because of their need to express their individuality or “uniqueness” which is often the opposite of wanting to be art of a group.
+- They are extremely image conscious because of their need to express their individuality or uniqueness which is often the opposite of wanting to be part of a group.

 © Copyright 2014.
 All Rights Reserved.